Carers and employment

 Support from Job Centre Plus

 If you aren’t currently working but would like to so, Jobcentre Plus can help you to get back to work.
-They offer a range of training and financial help, including funding for replacement care and childcare costs for approved training courses and interviews.
-For more information contact Clare Moohan at Darlington Jobcentre Plus on 01325 385084.
+For more information about the support available to help you combine your caring role with paid employment, contact Darlington Jobcentre Plus on 0845 604 3719.